Department of Biological and Environmental Sciences, University of Gothenburg

 The same year, Anna Godhe was granted funding for one more project that takes place in the period 2010–2012 entitled ”

-The project aims to understand how climate-induced changes in sea surface temperature (SST), salinity, pH, and sources of macronutrients may affect the phytoplankton community structure, and to identify environmental drivers of harmful algal bloom (HAB) species.
+The project aimed to understand how climate-induced changes in sea surface temperature (SST), salinity, pH, and sources of macronutrients may affect the phytoplankton community structure, and to identify environmental drivers of harmful algal bloom (HAB) species.
 Such knowledge will enable us to foresee effects in the marine food web affecting e.g. fisheries, and assess the risks HABs pose to human health under present and future environmental conditions.

 From the Indian side.
 Dr Iddya Karunasagar, Dr Indrani Karunasagar, Dr Ashwin Rai, Dr HRV Reddy, Dr MN Venugopal and Chetan Reddy from the Karnataka Veterinary Animal and Fisheries Sciences University in India, as well as Dr R Ramesh, and Dr. Arvind Singh from the Physical Research Laboratory, Ahmedabad, India.
 Funding agencies were again Swedish Research Links and SIDA-Formas.